 Parents have the right to inspect instructional materials used as a part of their child's educational curriculum, within a reasonable time.
 This does not include academic tests or assessments.

-Collection of Personal Information from Students for Marketing

-The District will not administer or distribute to students any survey or other instrument for the purposes of collecting or compiling personal information for marketing or selling such information, with the exception of the collection, disclosure, or use of personal information collected for the exclusive purpose of developing, evaluating, or providing educational products/services for, or to, students or educational institutions.
+Collection of Personal Information from Students for Marketing exception of the collection, disclosure, or use of personal information collected for the exclusive purpose of developing, evaluating, or providing educational products/services for, or to, students or educational institutions.